Unity-Technologies/datasetinsights/docs/source/index.rst

 Installation
 ------------

 Dataset Insights maintains a pip package for easy installation.
 It can work in any standard Python environment using :code:`pip install datasetinsights` command.
-We support Python 3 (>= 3.7).
+We support Python 3 (3.7 and 3.8).

 Getting Started
 ---------------